Maryland pitched expansive development to keep Commanders — and stave off economic devastation if they leave

 Money for Baltimore stadiums, but not Commanders

-Though the proposal bore the signatures of Alsobrooks and Gov. Larry Hogan (R), Alsobrooks’s appeal in Annapolis on Tuesday signaled the plan has yet to secure widespread local approval like in Virginia.
+Though the proposal bore the signatures of Alsobrooks and Gov. Larry Hogan (R), Alsobrooks’s appeal in Annapolis on Tuesday signaled that the plan has yet to secure widespread local approval like Virginia’s.
 Hogan on Tuesday publicly rebuffed the idea that the state would build a stadium for a team, even though he backs investing in those of the Orioles and Ravens.

-In the May proposal to the Commanders, Maryland highlighted the Maryland Stadium Authority’s decades of experience with professional sports venues, presumably to contrast with Virginia, which would need to create a Virginia Football Stadium Authority during the commonwealth’s upcoming special session.
+In the May proposal to the Commanders, Maryland highlighted the Maryland Stadium Authority’s decades of experience with professional sports venues, presumably to contrast with Virginia, which would need to create a football stadium authority during the commonwealth’s upcoming special session.

 Hogan spokesman Michael Ricci downplayed the significance of the governor’s signature on the May pitch, calling it a “marketing document” that “largely consists of pro forma information and boilerplate language regarding the capabilities of state agencies to assist the team in developing facilities.”